-Click on the links below to go to our subject pages
+Click on the links below to explore some of our:

 Today we have begun our work on programming using the STEM Lego project.
 We discussed the science, technology ,engineering and maths we would be using to build and programme different robots.
 We followed instructions to build a flashing beetle, motorised windmill and then a robot that could indicate movement through a sensor.Finally we created our own Lego animal which had to include one of the programmable features we had practised.

 We worked on designing and building fixed pieces of play equipment that we could find in the park or yard.
 Discussing and sharing our designs with others helped us to refine our creations.
 We then built a satellite and experimenting with the coding stream enabled us to change sound, lights, direction and movement.
 Next we are looking forward to creating a spy robot.

 Following on from our practical investigations into energy and its role in food chains, we took our learning outside to the River Petteril which runs through Greystoke Castle grounds.
 Our intention was to locate; a producer (plant), a primary consumer and if at all possible, secondary and tertiary consumers.
 We completed our pond dipping in groups and were fortunate to find a variety of invertebrates including mayflies nymphs, stonefly nymphs, caddisfly larvae and some freshwater shrimps which proves the river is very very clean with little or no pollution.